UCAS-SKYNET/-2025-2026/README.md

 [Get paragraph from Mirai's google doc]

 ## Contact information
-This is used only for robotics if future years need to contact us
+This is used only for robotics if future years need to contact us no spamming
-+ Tate M (tate.k.morgan@gmail.com or )
++ Tate Morgan (tate.k.morgan@gmail.com or )
-+
++ Liam Perl (liamperl@gmail.com)
-+
++ Jackson Clark (RandomGodofstupidity@gmail.com)

 ## Change Log